estuary/flow/site/docs/overview/comparisons.md

 Flow differs from OLAP databases mainly in that it's not a database.
 Flow has no query interface, and no plans to add one.
 Instead, Flow allows you to use the query interfaces of any database by **materializing** views into it.

 Flow is similar to OLAP databases in that it can be the source of truth for all analytics data (though it's also capable enough to handle operational workloads).
 Instead of schemas and tables, Flow catalogs define **collections**.
 These collections are conceptually similar to database tables in the sense that they are containers for data with an associated (primary) key.
-Under the hood, Flow collections are each backed by append-only logs, where each document in the log represents a delta update for a given key.&#x20;
+Under the hood, Flow collections are each backed by append-only logs, where each document in the log represents a delta update for a given key.

 Collections can be easily materialized into a variety of external systems, such as Snowflake or BigQuery.
 This creates a table in your OLAP database that is continuously kept up to date with the collection.
 With Flow, there's no need to schedule exports to these systems, and thus no need to orchestrate the timing of those exports.
 You can also materialize a given collection into multiple destination systems, so you can always use whichever system is best for the type of queries you want to run.